 Signaling: How peers find each other in WebRTC #

-- Values used while connecting (
+- The values used while connecting (

-- Values used while securing (certificate fingerprint).
+- The values used while securing (certificate fingerprint).

 Connecting and NAT Traversal with STUN/TURN #